vrepetskyi/put-ai-rob-1/README.md

 - **_reduce redundancy_** - both in routine tasks and memory and network usage
 - **_introduce conventions_**

-Moreover, this framework will gently familiarize you with Docker<br />
+Moreover, this framework will make you gently _familiarize youself with Docker_<br />
 You're highly encouraged to _explore all the scripts_ in this repository as _they are annotated_<br />
 This will allow you to _add Docker to your toolset_